What is an FTE and How Do You Calculate Full-Time Equivalency?

 - Determining Employee Workload: The FTE proves a reliable indicator for how over or underworked a team member is during a given period of time.
-If an organization employs a worker who’s been hired to work for approximately 60 hours and they’re working 90-hour weeks, their FTE will be 1.5.
+For example, if an organization employs a worker who has been hired to work for approximately 60 hours and they work all of those 60 hours, they will be at 1.0 FTE.
+However, if that same employee is working 90-hour weeks, their FTE will be 1.5.

 - Tracking Organization Costs: If a company bills clients, or pays out overtime, identifying teammates’ full-time equivalency helps identify and track organizational costs.

 - Understanding Part-Time Contributions: If your team relies on part-time employees, understanding their contributions as a reflection of full-time equivalency helps you calculate valuable metrics, including the profits they generate.

 - Determining ACA Obligations: Employers with more than 50 full-time employees or full-time equivalent workers—also known as applicable large employers (ALE)—must comply with the various rules and regulations established in the Affordable Care Act (ACA), including the employer shared responsibility provisions and special reporting provisions like Form 1095-C.